ncase/anxiety/scenes/act2.md

 `hong({body:"yell"})`

-h: Holy whoring hell, you stupid sack of shit.
+h: Holy hell, you stupid sack of shit.

 h: You know that Native American story?